swaptacular/swpt_accounts/protocol.rst

 rejection_code : string
    The reason for the rejection of the `ConfigureAccount`_ request.
-Between 0 and 30 symbols, ASCII only.
+MUST be between 0 and 30 symbols, ASCII only.

 ts : date-time
    The moment at which this message was sent (the message's